Breathless (Camel album)

 Breathless is the sixth studio album by the English progressive rock band Camel, released in 1978.
 It is the last album to feature the group's original keyboardist, Peter Bardens, who left the group before the tour for the album.

 The album focuses on shorter, radio-friendly pop songs while retaining their progressive rock sound.

+Critical reception

+The Shreveport Journal deemed the album "a blend of classical, jazz, and Moody Blues-type rock."